Uzunköprü: The Monument of Liberty (Liberty Fountain)

 Measuring 6 m in height, the monument was placed on a 2 m2 pedestal.
 Although in its initial form, there were two fountains as one on the front for people and the other on the left for animals, these fountains were removed and covered up in 1938.
-The four themes of the French Revolution; liberty, equality, fraternity and justice were written on the markers and put atop of the first liberty monument of the Turkish history on the four sides.
+The four themes of liberty, equality, fraternity and justice were written in Arabic text on the markers and put atop of the first liberty monument of the Turkish history on the four sides.
 However, the original markers were lost while the monument was being moved to 1 m left of its primary place during the bridge restoration in 1964 and haven't been able to be found so far.
 The markers existing on the monument today are the replicas of their genuines.
 The Monument of Liberty was saved from oblivion with a complete restoration and opened to public just 104 years after it was built on 11 December 2012.

 The Mosque of Murad II (Muradiye Mosque)

-The Mosque of Murad II which is located in the Muradiye neighbourhood, was built by Ottoman Sultan Murad II (reigned 1421–1444 and 1446– 1451) along with the Uzunkopru and opened to service in 1444.
+The Mosque of Murat II which is located in the Muradiye neighbourhood, was built by Ottoman Sultan Murad II (reigned 1421–1444 and 1446– 1451) along with the Uzunkopru and opened to service in 1444.
 It's one of the mosques carrying the title of Selatin, a mosque commissioned by the Ottoman dynasty.
 Although the Muradiye Mosque was originally built as a part of Külliye, areligious building complex, with a hammam (bayh) and an imaret (public kitchen) around, today only the mosque has survived.

 The mosque made of rubble is seated on a rectangular base measuring 22 m (72 ft) in length and 19 m in width.
 Although initially the roof used to be structured as a dome, later this dome was removed during the renovation works in Osman II period (1618–1622) and replaced with a span roof coated with lead.
 It is the biggest span roofed mosque built up by the Ottomans.
 It has a capacity of 500 people.
 On the other hand, with a 5.70 m height, it is pretty low for a mosque.
 That is why, its windows are almost aligned with the fringes of the roof.